Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 ## 3. Using variables

 You assign variables in Python using the `variable = value` syntax.
 You can perform operations on a mix of hard-coded values and variables interchangeably.
 This is very useful when you expect to use a variable in many different places in your script - Python keeps track of its value so you don't have to.

+If you use variable names that correspond to the value the variable holds (think `wind_mph` for wind speed), this can also help make your code more readable for yourself and others.

 ```python